ESE Annual Young Educator Grant

 The European Society of Endodontology (ESE) is offering an annual Young Educator Grant to support the development of individuals in the early phase of their educational career by funding a research or innovation project in the field of Endodontology.

 Within this context, a "young" educator is an individual who is young in professional academic rather than chronological terms, and up to 5 years following appointment to an educational position in Endodontology.
+The grant is also open to postgraduate students engaged in PhD or 3-year speciality training programmes.
 Undergraduate students are excluded.

 A total budget of 10,000 € will be available annually, with a maximum of 5,000 € for any single project.